 This review is not from this year and some of the Toyland experience may have changed.
-However, according to their website, they are still up and running seven nights a week!
+We still think they have the best Christmas lights in Louisville.
+However, according to their website, they are still up and running seven nights a week!********

 We pulled into the little circle that the house is on and parked.
-Some people just drive by but even in the cold, it was better to get out and walk around to see everything.
+Some people just drive by but even in the cold.
+It was better to get out and walk around to see everything.
 The lights are set to music and video.
 In the middle of the yard, there is a huge wreath with a screen in the middle.
 On this screen, Santa conducts the music and there are other videos played.
-There is also video to tell you about the charity for which Toyland Christmas is collecting money, The Home of the Innocents
+There is a video to tell you about the charity for which Toyland Christmas is collecting money, The Home of the Innocents

 .
-Each year, they also have a main event with Pap Johns pizza and hot chocolate that is their huge fundraising night.
-We didn’t make it this year, but I hope this post will put that into your mind to remember for next year!
+Each year, they also have a main event with Papa Johns pizza and hot chocolate that is their huge fundraising night.

 The front and side of the house is all decorated with lights and blow up characters.
-They also have a small cabin-like building in the driveway that is made to be Santa’s workshop.
+Also, they have a small cabin-like building in the driveway that is made to be Santa’s workshop.
 We peaked in the window to see the fireplace going, tree lit, toys moving and even a train zipping around the top of the room.
-My son oogled at the train and the man, who must live there, let James into Santa’s toyshop.
-James sat in Santa’s special chair and checked the place out; he thought he was quite important!
-Around the side of the house, Mrs. Claus is in one window and a digital/tv Santa is in the other window and he even gives out a nice HO!
+My son oogled at the train and the man, who must live there, let my son into Santa’s toyshop.
+He sat in Santa’s special chair and checked the place out; he thought he was quite important!
+Around the side of the house, you will see Mrs. Claus in one window and a digital/tv Santa is in the other window.
+He even gives out a nice HO!
 HO!
 HO to everyone, walks around and fiddles with his candle.
 It’s fun!

 They have events